Family Dentistry Leland, NC

 Combatting Tooth Decay

-Contact our office if notice signs of decay on your child’s teeth.
+Contact our office if you notice signs of decay on your child’s teeth.
 Signs of decay include white or brown spots on the teeth, red or swollen gums, cavities, or holes in the tooth enamel.
 Bacteria feed on sugars left on the teeth and gums.
 The digestive acids released by these bacteria can break down the tooth enamel over time.

 Children are at a high risk of tooth decay if they do not practice good oral hygiene.
 Setting an example for your child early on that their oral health is important will help combat tooth decay.